 - Applying a uniform and consistent approach to consultations with Tribal governments; and,

 - Resolving interagency conflicts and ensuring that all involved agencies are fully engaged and meeting timelines.

 "Transmission is a vital component of our nation's energy portfolio, and these seven lines, when completed, will serve as important links across our country to increase our power grid’s capacity and reliability," said Secretary of the Interior Ken Salazar.
 "This is the kind of critical infrastructure we should be working together to advance in order to create jobs and move our nation toward energy independence."

-The RRTT will initially focus on seven projects; five of the seven involve BLM-managed public lands.
-The five projects that involve BLM-managed public lands are:
+The RRTT will initially focus on seven projects.
+Four projects that involve BLM-managed public lands are: